- 86 guests

 - United States

 The 86-guest Wilderness Legacy, formerly the S.S.
 Legacy, Safari Legacy and Spirit of 98, is a replica turn-of-the-century coastal steamer equipped for expedition cruising in Alaska and the Pacific Northwest.
+Cruise on a ship that resembles the one John Muir arrived on, with modern-day comforts.
 Recently outfitted with a portable activity launch platform, the Wilderness Legacy emulates old-world charm but is fully ready for adventure.
 Capable of approaching an impressive 15-knot speed, she can sail to the farthest reaches.
 Notable features include beautiful carved wooden cabinetry, a well-stocked bar and a luxurious Owner’s Suite.

 Wilderness Legacy Review